gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieves a list of all physical or online stores.
+Use this API to get a list of stores in a specific application.

 *Returned Response:*